Table of Contents

 Gym memberships are cheaper than they used to be, coming in much cheaper per month than the typical franchise fee might be otherwise, and though they are limited both in terms of time and variety, they do allow for social interaction and provide variety in what you’re doing daily.

-The second part will include psychological factors that help you to choose which are responsible between these two options: what are the basic psychological factors determining your choice in keeping with your motivations and preferences?
+The second part will include psychological factors that help you to choose which is responsible between these two options: what are the basic psychological factors determining your choice in keeping with your motivations and preferences?

 Psychological Factors